 The U.S. Department of Housing and Urban Development allocated a cumulative total of \$587,033 in Community Development Block Grant funds to be used to prevent, prepare for, and respond to COVID-19.
-This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis.
-As of the date of this report, the City has expended \$118,590.
-This allocation was able to assist 15 microenterprises that were negatively impacted by the restrictions related to COVID-19.
-Each of these businesses are located within Marysville City limits, had been in operation for at least a year prior to the pandemic, and have 5 or fewer employees.
-Many are minority or female owned businesses.
-Another \$75,000 has been awarded to various agencies to assist in the response to COVID-19, specifically rental/mortgage assistance.
-The largest and most recent award has not yet been allocated.
+This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis (CDBG-CV).
+While the majority of these funds have already been dispersed, CDBG-CV funds continued to be dispersed during the Program Year 2021.
+An additional \$158,414.68 in CDBG-CV funds was expended during the last program year.
+As of the date of this report, the City has expended just over \$548,000 of the total CDBG-CV allocation.
+This allocation was able to assist small businesses and Marysville residents alike that experienced difficulties due to the pandemic and resulting economic crisis.

-In the Non-Homeless Special Needs category, the subrecipients nearly met or exceeded the expected outcomes.
-Feedback from the community of the services provided has been very positive.
-These services allow low income seniors and disabled adults to remain in their homes and retain their independence, provide in home meals to those with food insecurity and at risk populations, and provide meals both during and after school to low income children and those impacted by COVID-19 throughout the City.
-These services were even more important during the pandemic allowing vulnerable populations to stay home and healthy.
-While the subrecipients had to change their normal service delivery method to ensure the safety of clients and staff during the pandemic, they adapted quickly and continued to serve those in need.
+In the Non-Homeless Special needs category, the subrecipients nearly met or exceeded the expected outcomes.
+Feedback from the community on the services provided has been very positive.
+These services allow low income seniors and disabled adults to remain in their homes and retain their independence by providing minor home repair services, provide in-home meals to those with food insecurity, and provides meals both during and after school to low income and homeless children throughout the schools which serve the City.
+The subrecipients track the number of individuals served to determine the accomplishments of the programs as well as surveying those served to determine the level of satisfaction and success of the programs.

-Housing Hope, which provides housing and supportive services for homeless and at risk of homelessness families, exceeded its goal for the sixth year in a row by serving families in the Beachwood apartments.
-This subrecipients aids in preventing homelessness by providing low-income housing along with supportive services to ensure residents can obtain steady and stable employment and stable finances, allowing them to obtain more permanent housing.
+Housing Hope, which provides housing and supportive services for homeless and at risk of homelessness families, exceeded it goals for the eighth consecutive year.
+This subrecipient aides in preventing homelessness by providing low-income housing along with supportive services to ensure residents can obtain steady employment and stable finances, allowing them to obtain more permanent housing.
+As the cost of housing continues to rise, and families face high costs of living in almost every facet of their